GRAINS-Corn rebounds from 3-week low on technicals, Argentine drought

 By Karl Plume

-CHICAGO, Jan 10 (Reuters) - U.S. corn futures rebounded on Tuesday in a technical and bargain-buying bounce from three-week lows as drought threatened the Argentine harvest and active exports pared down Brazil's old-crop supply.
+CHICAGO, Jan 10 (Reuters) - U.S. corn futures ended mixed on Tuesday after a technical and bargain-buying bounce from three-week lows faded as dull demand for U.S. exports overshadowed concerns about Argentina's drought-reduced harvest.

-Soybeans were mixed while wheat fell to its lowest in 15 months on good global supplies and weak demand for U.S. shipments.
+Soybeans ended mostly lower while wheat fell to its lowest in 15 months on good global supplies and weak demand for U.S. shipments.

 Grain traders are squaring positions ahead of U.S. Department of Agriculture (USDA) crop data on Thursday.

-Chicago Board of Trade March corn CH3 was up 5 cents at $6.57-3/4 a bushel at 11:58 a.m.
-CDT (1758 GMT) after earlier touching a three-week low of $6.48-1/4.
-Buying accelerated as the benchmark contract broke through technical chart resistance at its 20- and 30-day moving averages.
+Chicago Board of Trade March corn CH3 settled up 2-1/4 cents at $6.55 a bushel after earlier touching a three-week low of $6.48-1/4.
+The benchmark contract broke through technical chart resistance at its 20- and 30-day moving averages but buying stalled as prices failed to rise above the 50-day moving average.

 "Corn has been beaten down pretty good since the beginning of the year and it was bound for a little technical buying and bargain shopping," said Terry Reilly, senior commodities analyst with Futures International.